-Olivier Barrot has presented the literary program Un livre, un jour (A Book a Day) daily on channels France 3 and TV 5 Monde since 1991.
-In 2009, the year in which he celebrated his 4,000th program, he created Un livre toujours (Always a Book), a weekly program devoted to paperback books.
+Olivier Barrot has presented the literary program Un livre, Un Jour (A Book a Day) daily on channels France 3 and TV 5 Monde since 1991.
+In 2009, the year in which he celebrated his 4,000th program, he created Un Livre Toujours (Always a Book), a weekly program devoted to paperback books.

-Gaston Gallimard, the son of a family of wealthy art collectors, took over the Nouvelle Revue française from his friend André Gide more than 100 years ago to establish a "publishing counter" and an enduring company which has remained independent and successful ever since.
+Gaston Gallimard, the son of a family of wealthy art collectors, took over the Nouvelle Revue française from his friend André Gide more than 100 years ago, to establish a "publishing counter" and an enduring company which has remained independent and successful ever since.
 Most major writers – French and otherwise – have appeared in Gallimard’s impressive catalogs over the past century.
-Jacques Rivière, Jean Paulhan, André Malraux, Albert Camus and Philippe Sollers, have all worked with Gallimard.
+Jacques Rivière, Jean Paulhan, André Malraux, Albert Camus and Philippe Sollers, all worked with Gallimard.
 The company publishes in all genres – from poems to detective novels – in either its famous white-covered paperbacks or its prestigious Bibliothèque de la Pléiade collection.

 I met with Olivier in Ottawa to talk about this Gallimard, and how one might best go about collecting its books.